-Again, notice the precision of the language.
-The careful use of the word "lord."
-James didn't use the term 'boss" or "employer" or buddy, not even Creator or Savior.
+Note the language...the use of the word "Lord."
+James didn't use the term boss, employer, or buddy, not even Creator or Savior.
 Of all the titles He could have used here, He chose the specific moniker of "Lord."
 This tells us the honest relationship he had with Jesus.
-How often we are so quick to use the term "Lord" without really knowing what that in totality means.
-The word "Lord" means master and thus implies full obedience.
-Do we say "no" and call Him "Lord" in the same sentence?
-If we could and would embrace the understanding and the magnitude of just what this means to see Jesus as Lord, we would not...we will not, have an problem accepting and even embracing where this letter goes as we move on through the chapters.
+How often we are so quick to use the term "Lord" without knowing what it really means.
+The word "Lord" means master, and thus it implies full obedience.
+Are you apt to say "no" and call Him "Lord" in the same sentence?
+If we could honestly see Jesus as Lord, we would not, we will not, have any problem accepting and even embracing where this letter goes as we move on through the chapters.

-But in actuality, this letter is bound to make many of us very uncomfortable.
-Through this thing, we're going to leave some services not feeling too good about ourselves.
+But in truth this letter actually makes many of us very uncomfortable.
+I'm willing to bet that this journey through James will have us at times leaving some services and not feeling too good about ourselves.
 I have to believe that is the point.
 Because frankly, too many of us feel too good about ourselves now.
 We have accepted salvation.
 We think we are pretty good people.
-We think because we say we love Jesus and we go to church and maybe even serve some around here that such makes us fine Christians.
+We think because we say we love Jesus and we go to church and maybe even serve some around here, that such makes us fine Christians.
 Maybe.
 Depending upon your definition.
 But does it make you a slave?

 The book of James forces us to examine the relationship between faith and works.
-Contrary to folks often knee-jerk reaction to James, the focus is on more than just works.
-James uses the word 'faith' 14 times in this book!
+Contrary to some folks' oft knee-jerk reaction to James, the focus is on more than just works.
+James uses the word "faith" 14 times in this book!
 It's not faith or works.
-It's faith gives birth and motivation to our works.
-But they cannot be separated.
-If you attempt such, then you are emasculating the gospel.
-You are messing with the very gospel of Jesus Christ...sacred ground...rendering such powerless to change and powerless to motivate.
+It's about a faith that gives birth and motivation to our works.
+However, the two cannot be separated.
+If you attempt it, then you are emasculating the gospel.
+You are messing with the very gospel of Jesus Christ, IE "sacred ground," rendering it powerless to change or motivate.

-One of the first things that James deals with and we will no doubt acknowledge in our own lives, is that even when we want to exercise the works of God, that we are often deterred or perhaps feel justified in not pursuing such because of our own trials, difficulties and burdens.
-But check it out...James throws down in the second verse of his letter, saying "count it all joy when you face all your trials."
-Excuse me?
+One of the first things that James deals with, and we will no doubt acknowledge it in our own lives, is that even when we want to exercise the works of God, we are often deterred or perhaps feel justified in not pursuing such because of our own trials, difficulties, and burdens.
+Yet check this out: James throws down in the second verse of his letter saying, "Count it all joy when you face all your trials."

 Can you imagine taking that position when counseling someone who is really under it?
-An individual who is dealing with a heavy burden and testing and you just say "hey!
-Just smile and be happy man!"
+An individual who is dealing with a heavy burden and testing and you just say, "Hey!
+Just smile and be happy, man!"
 That would go over well, don't you think?
 I mean, is James really serious?
 How does that work?
 What in the world does this mean?
 Who would say that?
-What kind of person would say, "Hey, bro, I know the wheels are falling off right now.
-I know life is tragic for you, but this is joyous.
+What kind of person would say, "Hey, bro, I know the wheels are falling off right now, I know life is tragic for you, but be joyous.
 This is the sweetest time in your life.
 Just embrace it"?